/features/integrations/pricing/faq /contact

 • Spotlight, Alfred & Raycast

-• Custom keybindings
+• Custom accent colors

 Get Started — Free